Burnham v. Superior Court of California

-Procedural and factual history
+Background

 Dennis Burnham and Frances Cecilia (Perelman) Burnham, a married couple residing in New Jersey, agreed to divorce.
-Francie moved to California on July 14, 1987 with the couple's two children.
+Francie moved to California on July 14, 1987, with the couple's two children.
 Thereafter she persuaded Dennis to delay filing the divorce action in New Jersey until 18 months of separation would qualify for a "no fault" divorce.
 Then, several months later in early 1988 and prior to the 6-month residency requirement in California, Francie filed an action for divorce in California Superior Court.
 Upon learning of this action, Dennis attempted to promptly file and serve the New Jersey action instead of waiting 12 more months.
 Dennis was served with the summons when he travelled to California to handle an unrelated business matter and visit his children; service was made on a Sunday in the children's home.
 The following day, Francie was served with the New Jersey summons.
 Courts later held that the California action was "first in time."

 Dennis filed a "special appearance" in the California court and moved to quash the service of process.
 He argued that he was a non-resident of California and had no connection with California sufficient to establish personal jurisdiction over him consistent with the Due Process Clause of the Fourteenth Amendment.
 Initially, the Superior Court in Marin County, California granted Dennis's request to allow New Jersey to decide the personal in personam jurisdiction issues and submit the subject matter in rem jurisdiction issues to California.
 Then, on a motion to reconsider, citing Pennoyer v.
 Neff (1877), the Superior Court reversed and denied Dennis's request to quash service.
 Dennis then petitioned for a writ of mandate from the California Court of Appeal for the First Appellate District, which denied relief, as did the California Supreme Court.
 Dennis then sought review from the United States Supreme Court, which granted certiorari to address the continued validity of transient jurisdiction in light of recent developments in the law of personal jurisdiction.

 Approximately 29 months after the U.S. Supreme Court's decision, the California Superior Court granted the divorce in October 1992.